data-apis/array-api/spec/API_specification/constants.md

 (constant-inf)=
 ### inf

-IEEE 754 floating point representation of (positive) infinity.
+IEEE 754 floating-point representation of (positive) infinity.

 (constant-nan)=
 ### nan

-IEEE 754 floating point representation of Not a Number (`NaN`).
+IEEE 754 floating-point representation of Not a Number (`NaN`).

 (constant-pi)=
 ### pi